Bare Naked Ladies.

 “Put your hands together and give it up for……” I remember hearing more than once from the guy in the corner.

+In the far back corner were vending machines where cigarettes, cold drinks, chips and chocolate bars could be purchased.
+At the back of the room, there was a bright red EXIT sign barely visible through the hue of the thick smoke.
 Beyond that was a narrow passage that led to a small dressing room where the dancers would get changed.
 Once the dancers did their fifteen minute or so performance it was back out onto Yonge Street.
-I assumed most would be offering much more intimate services between performances to any johns out there with cash.
+I assumed most would be offering much more intimate services between their performances to earn some extra cash.

 Who knows?

-But we never told anyone else what we had seen because we both knew we should never have been there either.
+We never told anyone else what we had seen because we both knew we should never have been there either.

-There was no dancer on the stage when we arrived during the intermission.
-The two of us sat in the back row in the back corner.
+There was no dancer on the stage when we arrived during the intermission and the two of us sat in the last row in the back corner.
 The front row was completely full except for a couple of empty seats.
-It was funny watching other latecomers excuse themselves as they attempted to grab one of the empty seats on the front row.
+It was funny watching some other much older latecomers excuse themselves as they attempted to grab one of the empty seats right on the front row.
+Afterall, there were many vacant seats available and easily accessible in the second row.

 By far Steve and I were the youngest in the audience on that afternoon.
 Most of the men there were much older and just like the Metro Theater, many were well dressed wearing suits.
 We stayed for almost two hours, we watched while each of the six dancers got completely naked within a dozen or so feet right in front of us.
 Each of the dancer’s routines would be three or four songs long and there were lots of boas, feathers, beads, rhinestones and stilettos.

 She was indeed worth the wait, but it was a school day and we were expected home by a certain time.
 Le Strip would change the dancers every week or so and I never saw her again.
-We exited under the back exit sign, went down the stairs and out through a heavy steel door onto the laneway.
-We made our way back to the subway after kicking numerous discarded empty liquor bottles in the alley.
+We exited under the back door exit sign, went down the stairs and out through a heavy steel door onto the laneway.
+We made our way back to the subway while kicking numerous discarded empty liquor bottles in the alley.
 We both made it back home at our usual time as if we had been in school all afternoon.

 I probably visited Le Strip a half dozen times after that first afternoon.
 A couple times I went with other guys and I remember going at least once by myself.
 There was a dancer I had seen with another friend, she too was gorgeous and we both wanted to see her again before she left.
 We had agreed to meet up downtown, but he never showed so I went by myself.
+She was definitely worth the second trip even though it felt weird sitting all by myself in such a den of iniquity.

 All my visits to Le Strip were prior to me reaching the mature adult age of eighteen years.
 I was never asked for ID once.
 Attending adult movie houses and strip joints was just a phase I went through.
 It would be the same for me as any other teenage boy living in a big city with those distractions readily available.
+Skin books, dirty movies and strip joints were just a normal part of any curious teenage boy's life.

 For boys like me living in Toronto, Le Strip was a perfect place to explore those curiosities.